-Nick Omiccioli (b.1982) is a metal guitarist living in a composer’s body.
-His creative output draws from a conscious and subconscious influence of rock, metal, and contemporary art music.
-His works are often characterized by visceral musical gestures, driving rhythms, animated textures, melodic hooks, and improvisation.
+Nick Omiccioli (b.1982) is a metalhead in a classical musician’s world.
+His music is infused with visceral musical gestures, driving rhythms, animated textures, melodic hooks, and improvisation.
 The motivation behind his work comes from a passion to create that originated from his roots playing electric guitar and an early interest in illustration.
 His artistic background brings a singular craft to his work that is both introspective and evocative.

 Nick’s music has been performed in Canada, the United Kingdom, Italy, Austria, Lithuania, Sweden, Thailand, China, New Zealand, and throughout the United States.
 Nick has composed for some of the leading ensembles of today such as Alarm Will Sound, The Berkeley Symphony, the Jasper String Quartet, the Aspen Contemporary Ensemble, le Nouvel Ensemble Moderne, l’Orchestre de la francophonie, Ensemble Paramirabo, and Third Angle Ensemble.